How the Predator UAV Works

 Advertisement

-One of the greatest things about the Predator system is that the whole thing is fully transportable.
-The aircraft breaks down into six pieces that are transported in a huge crate called the coffin.
-The coffin contains:
+One of the greatest things about the Predator system was that the whole thing was fully transportable.
+The aircraft could be broken down into six pieces and transported in a huge crate called the coffin, which contained:

 • The fuselage